english-blog/english-blog.github.io/_posts/2013-09-25-attract-money-now-audio-joe-vitale-book-review.md

 Asking for help is the fourth step to attracting money into your life.
 There is always someone out there who can help with your problems.
 Don't hesitate to ask for help.
 Just ask.
 Many people have resistance in asking for help, but would feel happy to help when asked.
 Isn't it?.
 This is the first level in asking for help.

 The second level is to form a Mastermind Group of like-minded people with similar goals - who can support each other.
 Make sure that the group is small and meet regularly.
 Your group should be such that you can openly share your goals and get support from your group - no matter how ridiculous your goal is.
-This is the best idea of Nepolean Hill from the world famous book "*Think & Grow Rich*"
+This is the best idea of Napoleon Hill from the world famous book "*Think & Grow Rich*"

 ### Step 5: Nevillize Your Goals